sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 Separating the write model from the read models helps us separating complex aspects of our domain (who needs what, who is responsible for what) and increase the flexibility of our solution.
 We can adapt more simply to **changing business requirements**.

-This is because we think more about the responsabilities: who is mutating data? what is the use-case? should we truly own this data? do we act on it? is this not the responsability of another application? who just need to read data? should it be strongly-consistent? etc. CQRS is often tied to **DDD** because of this way of thinking.
+This is because we think more about the responsibilities: who is mutating data? what is the use-case? should we truly own this data? do we act on it? is this not the responsibility of another application? who just need to read data? should it be strongly-consistent? etc. CQRS is often tied to **DDD** because of this way of thinking.

 #### Concurrency